'Falkirk’s unbeaten start to the new league season has included seven wins and two draws'

 Falkirk’s unbeaten start to the new league season has included seven wins and two draws from the nine matches played so far.

-McGlynn said: “We’re absolutely delighted with the start to the season.
+Boss McGlynn said: “We’re absolutely delighted with the start.
 I think if anyone had asked us before a ball was kicked if we would’ve been happy with 23 points out of 27 we would’ve bitten their hand off.

-“It comes down to a lot of hard work, I would like to thank the players who have been different class, from the new players that have come in to the players here from the season before.
-On behalf of all the backroom staff, and everyone at the football club, I am really honoured to accept this award.”
+“It comes down to a lot of hard work, I would like to thank the players who have been different class, from the new players that have come in to the players here from the season before.”

+Falkirk host Queen’s Park in the SPFL Trust Trophy fourth round this Saturday, kick-off 3pm.